GregoryFaust/samblaster/README.md

 -e --excludeDups          Exclude reads marked as duplicates from discordant, splitter, and/or unmapped file.
 -r --removeDups           Remove duplicates reads from all output files.
 (Implies --excludeDups).
    --addMateTags          Add MC and MQ tags to all output paired-end SAM lines.
    --ignoreUnmated        Suppress abort on unmated alignments.
-Use only when sure input is read-id grouped and alignments have been filtered.
+Use only when sure input is read-id grouped,
+                          and either paired-end alignments have been filtered or the input file contains singleton reads.
-                          <b>--ignoreUnmated is not recommended for general use.
+                          <b>--ignoreUnmated is not recommended for general use on paired-end data.
 It disables checks that detect incorrectly sorted input.</b>
 -M                        Compatibility mode (details below); both FLAG 0x100 and 0x800 denote supplementary (chimeric).
 Similar to <i>bwa mem</i> <b>-M</b> option.
-   --maxRaedLength    INT Maximum allowed length of the SEQ/QUAL string in the input file.
+   --maxReadLength    INT Maximum allowed length of the SEQ/QUAL string in the input file.
 [500] --maxSplitCount    INT Maximum number of split alignments for a read to be included in splitter file.
 [2] --maxUnmappedBases INT Maximum number of un-aligned bases between two alignments to be included in splitter file.
 [50] --minIndelSize     INT Minimum structural variant feature size for split alignments to be included in splitter file.
 [50]